-In 1977, another move was necessary as another grade was added.
-SCPA moved into 1310 Sycamore St., in the Pendleton neighborhood near downtown, and began sharing the former Woodward High School building with Abigail Cutter Junior High School.
+In 1976, another move was necessary to accommodate the growing needs of the school.
+SCPA moved into 1310 Sycamore Street, in the Pendleton neighborhood near downtown, and began sharing the former Woodward High School building with Abigail Cutter Junior High School.
 SCPA used the third and fourth floors while Cutter continued to operate on the first and second floors.
 The auditorium, cafeteria, gym and playground were shared by both schools.
-The Shop, a fundraising project of The Friends of SCPA, debued at this location, as did the position of Artistic Director, inimitably performed by the multitalented Jack Louiso, who went on to found the Cincinnati Children’s Theatre in the 1990’s.
+The Shop, a fundraising project of The Friends of SCPA, debuted at this location, as did the position of artistic director, inimitably performed by the multi-talented Jack Louiso, who went on to found the Cincinnati Children's Theatre in the 1990's.

 The Pendleton location was perfect for SCPA, both historically speaking and mission-wise.
 There had been a school on the Sycamore site since 1831, which was the first public school west of the Alleghany Mountains.
 The great abolitionists Levi and Katherine Coffin also lived on the property, causing there to be remnants of Underground Railroad tunnels underneath the building to this day.
 SCPA’s mission to educate all talented children in the arts is cut from the same cloth as these past humanitarian endeavors.